AssessmentsObstructive lung diseases: Pathology review

 Additionally, due to the air-trapping and hyperinflation of the lungs can also cause individuals to develop a barrel-shaped chest.

+Over time, though, as more and more alveoli are damaged, emphysema can lead to hypoxemia.
 Now, COPD diagnosis is based on history, clinical findings, and a series of tests.

 To start with, pulmonary function tests can help detect any changes in lung volumes associated with obstructive lung disease.